elastic/rally/docs/developing.rst

 Configuring Rally
 ~~~~~~~~~~~~~~~~~

 Before we can run our first benchmark, we have to configure Rally.
-Just invoke ``esrally configure`` and Rally will automatically detect that its configuration file is missing and prompt you for some values and write them to ``~/.rally/rally.ini``.
+Just invoke ``./rally configure`` and Rally will automatically detect that its configuration file is missing and prompt you for some values and write them to ``~/.rally/rally.ini``.
 After you've configured Rally, it will exit.

 For more information see :doc:`configuration help page </configuration>`.